keeto/jask/README.md

 The taskfile above will create a new namespace named `myTask` with two tasks, `task1` and `task2`.
 The function `_hidden`, as well as any other function that starts with an underscore, is a private function.
 It is absolutely necessary to add the export declaration together with the namespace, or Jask will not run.

 Each task is a simple javascript function.
 Because task namespaces are objects, you can use `this` to refer to the current namespace.
-You also have access to the global namespace (via `global`).
-And because taskfiles are plain javascript files, you can include any modules you'll need on your taskfile using the `include` and `require` declarations (see the [v8cgi docs](http://code.google.com/p/v8cgi/wiki/API) for more details).
+You also have access to the global namespace (via `Engine.Global`).
+And because taskfiles are plain javascript files, you can include any modules you'll need on your taskfile using the `include` and `require` declarations (see the [v8cgi](http://code.google.com/p/v8cgi/wiki/API) or [nodejs](http://nodejs.org/api.html) docs for more details).

 To run a task, simply pass the namespace and task name to Jask, together with your arguments, separated by spaces: